matesze41/vitmma19-pw/README.md

 ### Extra Credit Justification

-Although not aiming for +1, I implemented advanced data engineering pipeline that enabled my models to converge faster and utilize the statistical instruments which extended and transformed the original data.
+Although not necessarily aiming for +1, I implemented advanced data engineering pipeline that enabled my models to converge faster and utilize the statistical instruments which extended and transformed the original data.
 I also implemented hyperparameter optimization on wandb (although ended up not using the exact outputs, only observed them and drew conclusions from them).
 When Evaluating my models after training I used advanced metrics such as ROC-AUC curves and PR curve and also looked at the confusion matrices to fully understand model performance.

 ### Docker Instructions